Piratux/menu-service/README.md

 ```

 ## Making modifications
-To edit the project and build it run
+After making edits, project can be rebuilt and restarted as such
 ```bash
 docker-compose build
 docker-compose stop service -t 1